The styles and features of the Brine template family.

 - If the images are cut off in a way you don't expect, see our cropping troubleshooting tips.

 - Choose how banner images are centered by changing their focal points.
+To ensure your image stays in view while scrolling, set the focal point near the center of the image.

 More help with banners